rm-hull/colorforth/jc2007/release/README.txt

 This is a demo of the latest colorForth using a linear VESA framebuffer and BIOS calls for floppy I/O. It includes a Mandelbrot set display application invoked as 'mandelbrot' from the startup screen.
+The included ISO image is an ISOLinux/FreeDOS boot disk which runs a modified COLOR.COM with the Mandelbrot application at block 38, overwriting the Print, PNG, and LZ77 application code from Chuck Moore's 2001 image.
+The other included images have the Mandelbrot set in blocks 64 and above.

-You can download the floppy image, gzipped, or a Windows installer which creates desktop shortcuts for Bochs-2.3, QEMU 0.8.2, and VMware Player 1.0.3.
+You can download the floppy image, zipped, or a Windows installer which creates desktop shortcuts for Bochs-2.3, QEMU 0.8.2, and VMware Player 1.0.3.
 The directories it assumes are, respectively, "\Program Files\Bochs-2.3", "\Program Files\QEMU\", and "\Program Files\VMware\VMware Player".
 If you